nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction-to-Conda/install_conda_tutorial.md

 !!! note "Key Points"

-    Now you should have a working conda installation that you can use to create custom conda environments on your computer!
+    Now you should have a working conda installation that you can use to create custom conda environments on your computer, cloud instance, or space on an HPC server!